 So with the atmosphere in top order, facilities to boot and surroundings green enough to be given ‘Parc’ status, it surely leaves just one more box on the checklist – a little culture française.
 How about a spectacularly grand, 12th-century château within easy walking distance?
 Big fat tick for that one.

-The Chatonnière is a small green campsite on the banks of a little river with its own sandy beach.
-We rent out mobile homes, tents, safari tents and campsites.
-We opened in the Dordogne in 1992.
+La Chatonnière is a small, green campsite on the edge of a little river with its own sandy beach.
+We rent Mobil-Homes, Tents, Safari Tents and camping pitches for tents, caravans and motorhomes.

-Our camp site 3 stars campsite is situated in a peaceful section of the Dordogne not far from the Limousin border.
-Because this area is very special concerning the landscape and nature it obtained the status of nature reserve.
-The name of this new nature reserve became: “Parc naturel regional Perigord-Limousin” and is well known across the country.
-For peace, tranquility and the chance to truly enjoy the flora and fauna of France, there are few finer places to be.
+Our three-star campsite is located in a peaceful area in the Dordogne, not far from the Limousin border.
+Because this area is very special in terms of landscape and nature, it has obtained the status of a Nature Reserve.
+The name of this new nature reserve has become: "Périgord-Limousin Regional Natural Park" and is well known across the country.
+For peace, tranquility and the chance to really enjoy the flora and fauna of France, there are few more refined places.

 ReviewsAdd Your Review